 The cosmopolitan city is a great place to get a taste of Scandinavia without breaking the bank, as prices are slightly lower than those found in neighbouring Sweden and Norway.
 Even better, its main landmarks can be seen in just one day, making it the perfect spot for a city break.
-With that in mind, here’s the ultimate guide to the top sights in Helsinki, Finland.
+With that in mind, here’s the ultimate guide to best sights and things to do in Helsinki, Finland.

-The Sibelius Monument is another one of Helsinki’s most iconic landmarks, yet few visitors actually make it there as it’s located outside the city centre.
+The Sibelius Monument is another one of the top things to see in Helsinki, yet few visitors actually make it to this iconic landmark as it’s located outside the city centre.
 However, it’s well worth the four kilometre trip out to see it, particularly when combined with a visit to the Rock Church nearby (more on that later).

 While Helsinki has the trappings of a classic European city with its towering churches and historic parliament building, it’s the city’s modern edge that catches visitors by surprise.
 There’s no better example of this than Kamppi Chapel.

 Standing just under 12 metres tall in the centre of Helsinki, it looks similar to the hull of a ship and is made of three different types of wood: spruce, alder and ash.
 Kamppi Chapel eschews the traditional way most European churches operate, and does not have a Sunday service.

 Instead, it’s staffed by health care experts offering assistance to those who may show up at the doors needing help, and is designed to offer solitude and prayer regardless of religion.